 St Mark's Hospital has been pioneering new surgical treatments for 180 years.
 The innovations developed aim to improve recovery for patients and reduce complications.

-The TASER technique (transanal submucosal resection), developed by Professor Brian Saunders and Mr Janindra Warusavitarne, involves the removal of large polyps in the rectum without the risk of major bowel surgery.
-It has gained both national and international interest.
+Developed by Professor Brian Saunders and Mr Janindra Warusavitarne, TASER involves the removal of large polyps in the rectum without major surgery.
+This technique has gained both national and international interest.

 Surgical Robotics Research Programme

 The Surgical Robotics Research Programme was launched in 2017 and is being explored for certain types of bowel surgery.
 Moreover, this programme is providing St Mark’s distinguished surgeons with the opportunity to train on an advanced surgical platform.